Lying on Your Insurance Application? Here’s What Happens

 Policy Cancellation

 In some more serious cases of misrepresentation or non-disclosure, the insurance company may cancel your policy altogether.
-Cancelling your own policy is considered normal, but having the insurer cancel your policy may not bode well for your insurability.
+Cancelling your policy is considered normal, but having the insurer cancel it may not bode well for your insurability.

 Higher Premiums or High-Risk Pool Placement